aitgcodes/litesoph-wiki/source/feature_and_implementations/algorithm/simulations/simulations.rst

 TDDFT_, CASPT2_, CCSD_, and ADC_ (2) [1]_.
 Among all methods, TDDFT_ offers a good compromise
 between accuracy and computational cost for a large system  [2]_ [3]_ [4]_ [5]_ [6]_ .
 Thus TDDFT_ is widely used to compute
 the absorption spectrum.
-Both linear response (LR)-TDDFT and real-time (RT)-TDDFT can be used to calculate spectrum in frequency and time domain respectively.
-LITESOPH uses RT-TDDFT_ approach to compute photoabsorption given its relatively low computational expense for large systems as well as the capability to be given beyond linear response.
+Both linear response (LR)-TDDFT and real-time (RT)-TDDFT can be used to calculate spectrum in frequency and time domains respectively.
+LITESOPH uses the RT-TDDFT_ approach to compute photoabsorption given its relatively low computational expense for large systems as well as the capability to be given a beyond linear response.

 .. _TDDFT : https://en.wikipedia.org/wiki/Time-dependent_density_functional_theory#:~:text=Time%2Ddependent%20density%2Dfunctional%20theory,as%20electric%20or%20magnetic%20fields.